julielinx/julielinx.github.io/_posts/2020-06-30-30_learning_curves_imp_perform.md

 In Jason's High Variance example, I find it interesting how much more variation there is in the curves (the lines are squiggly instead of smooth).
 I noticed this because of the high variability in the learning "curve" for the Boston dataset in my accompanying notebook.
 There is a spike in RMSE in the examples from around 70 to around 110.
 This "curve" is very atypical compared to the theory and examples in all of my resources.

-In attempting to reconcile this phenomenon with high bias vs high variance, it occurred to me that there is a different most likely explanation.
+In attempting to reconcile this phenomenon with high bias vs high variance, it occurred to me that there is a different explanation that is more likely.
 Drastic changes in the score of a model can be due to the subsample of examples it's trained on.
 I talk about this in the Stratification section of [Entry 17](https://julielinx.github.io/blog/17_resampling/).

 A possible culprit on the Boston dataset would be if there was a section of outlier prices.
 The model would train well at the start when there was a mixture of prices.
 Then when it hit the subset of outliers, let's say all super expensive houses, that would significantly change the model's predictions - in an undesirable way.
 Once the training examples return to the normal mixture, the predictions return to their former performance.